edmcman/experiment-scripts/README.md

 random number.
 However, it should be easily adapted to real experiments.
 Before it can be used, you must put your google account information and the google docs spreadsheet key in the `password.py` file.
-You can find a spreadsheet's key by looking at its url.Running `autoexp.py` should add a new table called `paper` to the google docs spreadsheet.
+You can find a spreadsheet's key by looking at its url.
+Running `autoexp.py` should add a new table called `paper` to the google docs spreadsheet.
 It should look like [this][example-spreadsheet].
 If you look at the spreadsheet while the script is running, you should be